Cranberry Applesauce | Canning Recipe

 Ways to process Apples and Cranberries to Make a Sauce

 My preferred method of cooking apples and cranberries into sauce is to cut apples into quarters and cook them in a saucepan on a stovetop along with the cranberries.
 Then put them through a sauce maker or food mill.
-I use THIS sauce maker, it’s awesome!
+I use a sauce maker, it’s awesome!

 If you don’t have all the necessary equipment, you can use different methods.
 You can soften the apple and cranberries in a saucepan, a crockpot on low, or even the oven on low (225ºF).
 The key to any sauce is to make sure it doesn’t get brown or burnt!
 Low and slow is always the way to cook and stir it often!